What you see: What looks like a blade of grass in your spinach clamshell.

 When you see a long, thin leaf amid your spinach greens, you might wonder if the harvest went awry, allowing grass or another slender-leafed interloper to crash your spinach party.

 But those long, skinny leaves aren’t intruders.
 In fact, without them, you’d have no spinach at all.
-Called cotyledons, these are a spinach plant’s first leaves.
+Called cotyledons, these are a spinach plant’s (or any plant’s) first leaves.

 Charlie Gagne, a grower at BrightFarms, said clamshells of baby spinach from his company’s indoor, hydroponic operations tend to contain a lot of cotyledons because they are harvested especially young, between 12 to 21 days old.
 Spinach grown in soil on large farms is typically older and its cotyledons have largely withered and fallen away by harvest time, he said.

 Spinach grows especially long cotyledons, Gagne said.
-That’s another reason why his company’s spinach tends to come with a helping of the slender leaves.
+That’s another reason why his company’s spinach tends to come with an extra helping of the slender leaves.

 “The cotyledons are really small on most other crops where on spinach they can be 3 to 4 inches,” Gagne said.
 “So they’re more likely to get picked up by our harvester.”